-The European School Karlsruhe organizes in cooperation with the parents association, a wide range of activities during midday and afternoon, after school ends.
+The European School Karlsruhe organizes in cooperation with the parents association, a wide range of activities in the afternoon, after school ends.

 The students' participation is voluntary.
 The activities include sports, music, drama, art, handicrafts and others.
-They take place at the school.
+They usually take place at the school.